-Rainforestation and Sustainable Development: The Lived Experience of the Four Individual Adopters from the Visayas Region in the Philippines
+Rainforestation and Sustainable Development: From the Lens of the Four Individual Adopters from the Visayas Region in the Philippines

 Rainforestation (RF) is a reforestation strategy designed to address the problem of dwindling Philippine forest landscapes by planting native trees to unproductive and idol lands.
 It was introduced in the early 1990’s to ensure that forests only have species that are endemic in the country.
 Using the method of hermeneutic phenomenology, this paper concludes that the Philippine indigenous tree species have enhanced the viability of Rainforestation as a major conservation strategy in the Philippines as compared to the exotic trees used by the government in the 1970s and 1980s and therefore, is very significant in promoting biodiversity and sustainable development.

 Bajarias, A. J. (2018, August 9).
 Rare Bird Sighted After

 Ceniza, M., Milan, P. and Acabal, O. (1998).
 Anthropod

 rainforestation sites in Baybay, Leyte, Philippines.

 Comependio, S. J., &Bande, M. J. (2017).
 Effectiveness of

 community-based forest management program